Fischer-Jessica/DA-SecureFinanceManager-Web-202324-public/README.md

 - `secure_finance_manager`: This is the primary branch housing the application's codebase.
 - `test_program_to_check_the_connection_with_the_backend`: This branch was created for testing the connection between nodes and is not essential for regular use.

-### Changing Files

-To use this application, you need to change the `apiURL` in the `app.config.ts` file to the URL of the backend server.

 ### Running the Application

 #### Development Server